 - 4. A Strategic Plan which was developed for each of the 3 hubs based on its vision and mission statement.
 The Strategic Plan aims to align RUN-EU to Regional, National and European Strategy for driving Innovation to (a) bring about societal change and economic sustainability, (b) address global challenges including meeting Sustainable Development Goals, and (c) prepare Europe for the challenges of the coming decade and beyond. - 5.
-Development of shared infrastructure and programmes to support the hubs in the implementation of their Strategic Plans such as online platforms (RUN-EU PLUS Cloud of Knowledge Portal), programmes (RUN-EU PLUS Innovation Capacity Programme) and personnel.
+Development of shared infrastructure and programmes to support the hubs in the implementation of their Strategic Plans such as online platforms, programmes and personnel. - 6.
+Integration of EIHs into RUN-EU pillars including RUN Discovery Programme and FASAs.